 - Where are coyotes and how abundant are they in NC?

 - Where are other species of concern in NC?
-Including bear, elk, weasels, fox squirrels, red squirrels, armadillos, woodrats, feral pigs, chipmunks, and skunks.
+Where can we find bear, elk, weasels, fox squirrels, red squirrels, armadillos, woodrats, feral pigs, chipmunks, and skunks?

 How will we accomplish theses goals?